St. John’s University School of Law

 HONORS AND AWARDS

 American Health Lawyers Association

-Dayna B. Tann is an associate at Garfunkel Wild, P.C., which she joined in 2011.
+Dayna B. Tann is a Senior Attorney at Garfunkel Wild, P.C., which she joined in 2011.
 She is a member of the firm’s Litigation and Arbitration Practice Group, which represents clients in all phases of civil litigation before both state and federal courts, as well as alternative dispute resolution bodies.
 She is also a member of the firm’s Employment Law and Environmental Practice Groups.

 Ms. Tann has broad employment law experience, defending clients against various types of employment claims, including harassment and discrimination based on age, race, gender, national origin, and disability, as well as claims based on whistleblower laws, and breach of employment contracts.

 Ms. Tann received her B.A., magna cum laude, from the University of Scranton in 2005, and her J.D. from St. John’s University School of Law in 2010, where she was a Notes and Comments Editor of the St. John’s Law Review.
 Prior to joining the firm, Ms. Tann worked as a judicial fellow for the Honorable Leonard B. Austin at the New York Supreme Court, Appellate Division, Second Department.